Commands Reference

 --mermaid | Print a Mermaid diagram with per-node execution state after the run finishes | false |

-Loads the workflow definition, validates its schema, then executes it with the same DAG renderer and skill infrastructure as the built-in triage and implement commands.
+With a file, loads the definition, validates its schema, then executes it with the same DAG renderer and skill infrastructure as the built-in triage and implement commands.
+With no file, it lists every .sweny/e2e/*.yml workflow, asks you to confirm (skip with --yes), runs them sequentially with template variables ({base_url}, {run_id}, …) resolved, and exits 0 if all pass, 1 if any fail.
 Provider settings from .sweny.yml and .env apply.

 sweny workflow diagram